 Welcome to my first blog post of my entire journey in Édea, Cameroon!
-It has been a long process so far, so it is funny that it is still not only the beginning, but also that I am still only in the preparation stage of the whole thing.
+It has been a long process so far, so it’s funny that it’s still just the beginning.
+I can’t believe that I’m still in the preparation stage of the whole thing!
 It started out with the application process with Cuso International back in July, then the phone interview, then the trip to Ottawa for “Assessment Day”, which was pretty much a day-long group interview.
 That alone would have made a pretty interesting blog post.
-After I was accepted, there were suddenly a million things to do, and once I would finish one thing it would create 5 more tasks, or bring to mind more questions about how to properly prepare for going abroad in (at the time) less than two months.
+After I was accepted, there were suddenly a million things to do.
+It felt like once I finished one thing, it would create 5 more tasks, or bring to mind more questions about how to properly prepare for going abroad in (at the time) less than two months.
 Now I have a plane ticket booked for Friday of next week, meaning that I have less than two weeks to finish all the preparations and get packed.

 One day, before work, I was trying to find out what would be the most sensible option as a Canadian young adult who wanted to go abroad and experience a culture outside of the western world.
 That was my main goal, though I also was thinking it wouldn’t be much worth it if I wasn’t gaining work experience at the same time, or if it would only dig deeply into my life-long savings (which are not as abundant as they sound).
 Anyway, I was googling “Canadian equivalent of Peace Corps”, and I came across a Yahoo Answers post that directed the reader toward Cuso.
-I don’t usually listen to Yahoo Answers, but obviously I was desperate as you can assume from my search criteria and what link I decided to click on that came up from it.
-I was clearly in the deep web.
-The next step was at least clear; I went to Cuso’s website and looked through their job board at potential volunteer opportunities.
-Side note: I almost got discouraged away from them because of the postings being labeled as “volunteer” opportunities.
-My life-savings just couldn’t handle anymore volunteering.
-But I gave the organization a chance and read further only to find out that, if accepted, Cuso covers most of your expenses, including flight.
+I don’t usually listen to Yahoo Answers, but (as you can assume from my search criteria) I was desperate.
+I was clearly in the deep web, but clicking on the link to Cuso’s website brought me right back into the shallow end.
+The next step was at least clear: I went to Cuso’s website and looked through their job board at potential volunteer opportunities.
+Side note: because the postings are labeled as “volunteer” opportunities, I almost didn’t look through them at all.
+Like I said, my life-savings just couldn’t handle anymore volunteering.
+But I gave the organization a chance, and read further only to find out that, if accepted, Cuso covers most of your expenses, including flight.
 On the job board I found a Media/Communications Advisor position in Cameroon.
-Perfect, I’m in New Media in school.
-Cameroon?
-Cameroon is a French speaking country.
-Oh, good, I did the Explore program back in my second year and can speak conversational French now, I thought.
+Perfect.
+I’m in New Media in school, so I was qualified.
+As for Cameroon, it’s a French-speaking country, so I was happy that I’d get the chance to use the French that I learned back in the Explore program in second year.
 Everything about the position lined up almost perfectly with what I was looking for in an organization and placement.
 To be honest, I was pretty surprised.
 I had started to believe that I was being overly idealistic looking for a program to go abroad with that would meet my requirements.

 Here we are looking like one big Cuso family: